bacobart/awesome-alternatives/README.md

 ### [7zip/p7zip](https://www.7-zip.org/)

-7-Zip is free software with open source.
+*Alternative to WinRAR* - 7-Zip is free software with open source.
 The most of the code is under the GNU LGPL license.
 Some parts of the code are under the BSD 3-clause License.
 Also there is unRAR license restriction for some parts of the code.
 Read 7-Zip License information.

 *Text from 7zip homepage*